Equity release

 Lifetime mortgage

-An equity release adviser will be able to create a personalised illustration for you, before you make the decision to move forward with a lifetime mortgage.
-With most lifetime mortgages having fixed interest rates for life, the illustration will show you exactly how much you might owe in the future, if you don’t make any payments.
+They’ll able to create a personalised illustration for you, before you make the decision to go ahead with a lifetime mortgage.
+It will show you exactly how much you might owe in the future, if you don’t make any payments.

 Home reversion plan